garrandall/popular-music-data/tracks/you-got-me-hummin--sam-dave.md

 You got me hummin' now
 You got me hummin' now

-You got me hummin', ooh
+You got me hummin', oh
-You got me hummin', ooh yeah
+You got me hummin', ohyeah
 You got me hummin'